 It’s finally time to paint, yay!
 If you’re using a darker color you may only need one coat, but we went with Ultra Pure White in satin and did two coats.

 That’s pretty much it!
-I had no idea painting the walls in our RV was going to be a bigger task then painting the walls in our previous homes, especially considering how much smaller it is.
+I had no idea painting the walls in our RV was going to be a bigger task than painting the walls in our previous homes, especially considering how much smaller it is.
 I blame it on the need for extra coats of primer and getting into all the awkward nooks and crannies.
-The good news is we painted our walls and ceiling a year ago and everything has held up great since we painted and it was soooooooo worth it!
+The good news is everything has held up great since we painted and it was soooooooo worth it!

 If you’re looking for an affordable way to make a HUGE impact in your RV, paint will definitely do just that!

 If we ever find ourselves needing to paint the interior of a camper in the future there is one major thing I would do differently…I would use a paint sprayer.

 Yup.
 We even had two on hand during our reno, but to be honest, I was too lazy to cover everything up and didn’t realize painting was going to be so time-consuming.
 If you don’t have a sprayer and don’t want to splurge on an expensive option, you can always rent one.
 We definitely plan to use a paint sprayer next time around!